appscode/blog/content/post/kubedb-v2024.11.18/index.md

 ### TLS/SSL Support

-In this release, we introduce TLS support for Memcached.
-By implementing TLS support, Memcached enhances the security of client-to-server communication within the environment.
+In this release, we introduce TLS support for `Memcached`.
+By implementing TLS support, `Memcached` enhances the security of client-to-server communication within the environment.

-With TLS enabled, client applications can securely connect to the Memcached database, ensuring that data transmitted between clients and servers remains encrypted and protected from unauthorized access or tampering.
+With TLS enabled, client applications can securely connect to the `Memcached` database, ensuring that data transmitted between clients and servers remains encrypted and protected from unauthorized access or tampering.
 This encryption adds an extra layer of security, particularly important for sensitive data environments where confidentiality and integrity are paramount.

-To configure TLS/SSL in Memcached, KubeDB utilizes cert-manager to issue certificates.
-Before proceeding with TLS configuration in Memcached, ensure that cert-manager is installed in your cluster.
+To configure TLS/SSL in `Memcached`, KubeDB utilizes cert-manager to issue certificates.
+Before proceeding with TLS configuration in `Memcached`, ensure that cert-manager is installed in your cluster.
 You can follow the steps provided here to install cert-manager in your cluster.

 To issue a certificate, cert-manager employs the following Custom Resource (CR):